Technique Guide: Build an Awesome Snack Board

 ·

 (Note: this post was originally published on February 11, 2021.
-It was updated on January 31, 2022 with lots of additional examples.)
+It is continually updated with new examples.)

-Snack boards are blank canvases for all your greatest ideas and inspirations.
-Because they're unrestricted with regards to size, complexity, and ingredients, you can easily build a snack board for virtually any occasion and to fit any diet.
+Snack boards are blank canvases for your creativity.
+Because they're unrestricted with regards to size, complexity, and ingredients, you can easily build a snack board recipe for virtually any occasion and to fit any diet.
 They're such a fun way to celebrate seasonal ingredients, focus on a certain theme, or evoke a specific place, culture, or memory.

-In this post, I'll discuss some possible themes and inspirations for your board, the components I like to put on a snack board, how to organize your board, and some tips for making it super-satisfying (and also easy!).
+In this post, I'll discuss some possible themes and inspirations for creating your own grazing board recipe, the components I like to put on a board, how to organize a board, and some tips for making it super-satisfying (and also easy!).

-You'll see that there are a TON of examples sprinkled throughout this post.
-I want to give you all sorts of ideas and inspiration for your own snack board adventures!
-Make sure to check out the captions below each photo for details.
+You'll see that there are a lot of examples sprinkled throughout this post to get you started.
+Make sure to check out the captions below each photo for details on the specific snack board "recipe".
 I'll keep adding to this post as I create more boards, so don't forget to check out the newer examples at the bottom too.

 Three small snack boards and a cocktail